parsiya/Hacking-with-Go/@TODO.md

 - ~~Add raw strings to `02.1`.~~
 - ~~Add defer example to the end of `02.2`.~~
 - Create a wav file parser as an example of format RE and parsing with Go.
+- Adapt the two blog posts about Go-Fuzz into tutorials here.
+- Write an lnk parser.

 ## Books
 Ranked by priority DESC: